cs1302uga/cs1302-tutorials/visibility/visibility.rst

 Java has four different **visibility** options that can be used to facilitate **access control**, i.e., to control access to certain things that we declare.
-When you declare that something has a particular **visibility** in your code, you communicate to the compiler the set of places in the code that are allowed to access that thing.
+When you declare that something has a particular **visibility** in your code, you communicate to the compiler the set of locations that are allowed to access that thing.
 The term "access" simply means to "use from elsewhere in the code."
-With that in mind, throughout this tutorial we will use "visible from" to mean that something "can be accessed from" or "can be used from" based on its visibility.
+With that in mind, throughout this tutorial we will use say that various things are "visible from" some location; this wording just means that the thing "can be accessed from" or "can be used from" that location based on its visibility.

 The table below shows all four visibility options that are available in Java,